BirdTho/TempSensor/README.md

 # tempsensor

-> Temperature sensor for DHT 22 with screen output
+> Temperature sensor for DHT 22 with screen output for use on a Raspberry Pi

 ## About